AKrisGithub/Easify/README.md

 # HtmlAndCssSnippets README

 This is a beta version of HTML & CSS Snippets.
-Feedback Is Appreciated , You Can Hit Me Up At My GitHub Repo Or My Websites Feedback Tab.
+Feedback Is Appreciated , You Can Hit Me Up At My GitHub Repo Or My Website.

 ## Features
 !h Generates A HTML Broiler Plate With Refernce To A External CSS And Javascript File.